Rising (Rainbow album): Recording and production

 Musicland Studios was located in the basement of the Arabella-Hochhaus.
-The band was staying in the hotel upper floors for all the time of the recording sessions.
+The band stayed in the hotel upper floors for the recording sessions.

-Rainbow entered Musicland Studios in Munich, West Germany, to record the new album in February 1976.
+Rainbow continued rehearsing their material at a disused local club, while the facilities chosen to record the new album at Musicland Studios in Munich, West Germany were still unavailable.
 The studio was owned by the Italian songwriter and musician Giorgio Moroder and Blackmore knew it well, having recorded Stormbringer there with Deep Purple, as well as the first Rainbow album.
-Four months earlier, Deep Purple had recorded Come Taste the Band in the same studio and a few days before Ian Gillan had completed there the recordings of Child in Time with his new band.
+Four months earlier, Deep Purple had recorded Come Taste the Band in the same studio and in January 1976 Ian Gillan was completing there the recordings of Child in Time with his new band.
 The studio was located in the first basement of a tall hotel building made of concrete walls, which were very good for acoustics and very easy to adapt to specific needs.
-In fact, Powell's drum kit was assembled in a special concrete and tile alcove created by tearing down a wall in a storeroom, in order to achieve a more direct and powerful sound.
+In fact, Powell's drum kit was assembled in a special concrete and tile alcove created by tearing down a wall in a storeroom to achieve a more direct and powerful sound.
 This was done to avoid the muffled drum sound typical of the then-current pop and rock recordings, caused by the rugged walls of other popular studios.

+The recording of Rising eventually started in February 1976.
 The English producer and sound engineer Martin Birch was in charge of the recording sessions, assisted by the German resident engineer at Musicland Reinhold Mack.
 Birch had been associated with Blackmore since Deep Purple's live album Made in Japan of 1972.
 According to Carey, Birch worked as the main engineer and acted as mediator between the band members' strong personalities, but the actual producer was Blackmore, who chose the sounds, the cuts and the recordings to keep or discard.
 Birch preferred to use mostly the Rolling Stones Mobile Studio's new 24-track recorder to engineer the tracks, instead of Musicland's 16-track equipment.